-Our mission is clear and precise: we want to help put adults with Asperger’s Syndrome (aka high-functioning Autism) to work by providing employment-related services and training in a caring and open environment.
+Our mission is clear and precise: we want to help adults with Asperger’s Syndrome (aka high-functioning Autism) lead productive lives through gainful employment by providing employment-related services and training in a caring and open environment.

 The services that Asperger Works provides are many-fold:

 - Develop programs that will aid very under-served and talented individuals within the autistic community (including young people from 16 to 22) find fulfilling work, stay employed, and advance in their careers.
 These programs include (but are not be limited to) mentoring; job coaching; and education programs (in collaboration with NILP), such as

 - how to seek jobs

 - how to fill out applications